What To Expect At An Appointment in Alachua County, FL

 Women who have a negative blood type/are Rh negative will need an injection of Rhogam after an abortion.
 Rhogam will prevent antibodies from forming in your blood that would cause problems with future pregnancies or blood transfusions.
 There is an additional charge for this injection.

 It is very important to take care of yourself after a procedure.
 We will give you an Aftercare Instruction sheet to take home with you and in addition, we are always available to answer any questions.
-We will also set up a check-up appointment with you – this appointment is included in the cost.
-If something comes up and you are unable to keep the appointment please call the office to check in and/or reschedule.
+Check up appointments are always available.

 We accept Visa, MasterCard, bank drafts or cash.
 We do not accept personal checks and we are not able to offer payment plans.